 - Offer forgiveness and share about God's love.

 - Mend the bond by finding a way to connect with the child in a positive way.

 The 5-step method will transform these challenging anger moments into a chance to share firsthand with your kids about grace, forgiveness and God's love.

-Again, just to be clear, we're not making excuses for mommy anger (learn about how to deal with mommy anger here), but this 5-step method gives you the tools to turn a negative situation into a positive one that grows your relationship with your child during those moments when you may mess up.
+Again, just to be clear, we're not making excuses for mommy anger, but this 5-step method gives you the tools to turn a negative situation into a positive one that grows your relationship with your child during those moments when you may mess up.